St. Augustine & Amelia Island: Two Hidden Gems in NE Florida

 Castillo de San Marcos

-This fort located right on the water is noteworthy because it was constructed during the 1600s by the Spanish.
+This fort located right on the water in St. Augustine is noteworthy because it was constructed during the 1600s by the Spanish.
 It was later used by British and then American troops, so its history is quite extensive.
 Wander through the rooms on the lower level to learn what life was like for Spanish and British soldiers who were stationed here, then climb up to the upper level for a view of the Matanzas River and the town center.
 Entrance costs $10.

 This museum is housed in what used to be another grand hotel that is located across the street from the Ponce de Leon.
 It houses the collection of Henry Lightner, another railroad and oil tycoon with ties to St. Augustine.

 Although the interior of the museum is kind of interesting (and a good place to stay dry in case it starts pouring out), I will be honest and say I wasn’t captivated by the pieces on display.
 The museum houses everything you could ever imagine: dolls, musical instruments, matchbox collections, paintings, and sculptures, but the exhibits just didn’t feel cohesive as a whole.
-The museum also seemed disconnected from the history of the town.
+It also seemed somewhat disconnected from the history of the town.
 If you are really interested in historical artifacts, this might be a good place to visit but as a casual museum-goer, I’d say you can skip this one.